geonetwork/doc/en/user-guide/associating-resources/index.rst

 In order to add or edit associated resources, open the editor.
-On the top right, manage associated resources with the wizzard panel.
+On the top right, manage associated resources with the wizard panel.

 .. figure:: img/onlinesrc.png